-Fiona Teng, Director of Marketing and Membership, Civic Hall
+Fiona Teng, Director of Marketing and Storytelling, Civic Hall

 “I believe in leadership that listens and self-reflects, marketing that cares about its audiences, and civic tech communities that strive for equity, diversity, and inclusion.”